JoseAntonioRR/Diabetes_applications/Readme.txt

-# Integrated Modelling of Labile and Glycated Hemoglobin with Glucose
+# Integrated modelling of labile and glycated hemoglobin with glucose for enhanced diabetes detection and short-term monitoring

 These files correspond to the code developed for the project titled "Integrated Modelling of Labile and Glycated Hemoglobin with Glucose."
 Please note that we are currently in the process of finalizing details, and this file will be updated with more information shortly.